 MYP 1- 4:

-All students are required to fulfill an individual community and service project.
+All students are required to fulfill an individual service project.
 This can either be:

 - ONE activity which evidences commitment over a longer period of time (half semester or more) e.g. helping in the Primary School library OR

 - ONE short term activity per semester (e.g. helping at a PTO event)